 Lyme’s liassic clay cliffs are in a constant state of ‘active erosion’ and have a habit of collapsing (in 2008, the Black Ven landslide destroyed most of the coast path between Lyme Regis and Charmouth).
 The majority of the town’s historic buildings have stood the test of time, but it’s wise to check properties for signs of subsidence.

-Lyme Regis Museum has had Lottery funding to help build a zinc-and-glass extension which will house, among other things, a new geology gallery.
+Lyme Regis Museum had Lottery funding in 2017 to help build a zinc-and-glass extension named the Mary Anning Wing, which displays a new geology gallery, among other things.
 It is also hoped that the Grade II-listed Regent cinema, built in 1937 – and burnt to a cinder in 2016 – will re-open in the future.

 What Will likes about… LYME REGIS